 - An effective facilitator forms a mutual trust relationship with the group.
 The group trusts the facilitator to foster a safe environment, while the facilitator trusts the group to engage in meaningful learning.
 In addition, the facilitator possesses strong interpersonal skills and has the ability to build rapport with people quickly.
-He/she is open and sensitive to the feelings of others and can make others feel at ease - An effective facilitator carefully observes the group to diagnose how well the group is working together.
-Based on those observations, the facilitator makes adjustments and implements different strategies to improve the working relationship of the group.
-Skill in depersonalising anger and negative comments helps the effective facilitator guide a group through the process to reach the desired outcome
+He/she is open and sensitive to the feelings of others and can make others feel at ease - An effective facilitator carefully observes the group to improve the working relationship of the group.
+Skill in depersonalising anger and negative comments helps the effective facilitator guide a group through the process of reaching the desired outcome - An effective facilitator listens actively to participants, but remains neutral and non-defensive.
+While guiding the group through different perspectives and helping them engage in constructive dialogue, the facilitator does not impose his/her will on the group or advance his/her own agenda.
+The group must reach its own conclusions